Slackadays/Clipboard/README.md

 <br>

-Clipboard (or CB) is one of _the_ most advanced productivity superchargers you could get your hands on.
+Clipboard (or CB) is one of _the_ most advanced productivity superchargers you can get your hands on.

 When we started writing CB, we needed something way more powerful than those other terminal tools like `xclip`, `wl-clipboard`, or `pbcopy`.